BlazeKl/SGP-VM/README.md

 The config file needs to be edited first to ensure everything will work, use ```default.cfg``` as a template

-To start the VM after editing the config file. do:
+To start the VM after editing the config file. do
 ```sudo nohup ./startVM.sh > ./output.log```

 ### Config files